Program Director of Pain Fellowship

-Dr. Erdek is an Associate Professor of Anesthesiology and Critical Care Medicine and Oncology at The Johns Hopkins University School of Medicine.
+Dr. Michael Erdek is an associate professor of anesthesiology and critical care medicine and oncology at the Johns Hopkins University School of Medicine.
 He is the Pain Fellowship Program Director for the Division of Pain Medicine.

 Dr. Erdek received his undergraduate medical education at the University of Pennsylvania, where he was a Walter Lewis Croll and a James and Helen Hovorka Scholar.
-He trained in Surgery and in Anesthesiology prior to completing his subspecialty training in Pain Medicine and Critical Care Medicine at The Johns Hopkins University.
+He trained in surgery and in anesthesiology prior to completing his subspecialty training in pain medicine and critical care medicine at Johns Hopkins School of Medicine.

 Dr. Erdek has been appointed to the Polyanalgesic Consensus Panel, which formulates international recommendations for intraspinal drug delivery.
 He has published a number of peer-reviewed articles, book chapters and scientific posters in the field of interventional pain medicine.
 He has also lectured at Johns Hopkins and as a visiting professor at several academic medical institutions.

-Dr. Erdek is board certified in Pain Medicine and in Anesthesiology.
-Dr. Erdek’s society memberships include the American Board of Anesthesiology, the American Society of Regional Anesthesia and Pain Medicine, the American Pain Society, and the American Society of Interventional Pain Physicians.
-He has served as a consulting reviewer for Lancet, Pain Medicine, and Anesthesiology.
+He is board certified in pain medicine and in anesthesiology.
+Dr. Erdek’s society memberships include the American Board of Anesthesiology, the American Society of Regional Anesthesia and Pain Medicine, the American Pain Society and the American Society of Interventional Pain Physicians.
+He has served as a consulting reviewer for Lancet, Pain Medicine and Anesthesiology.